scaleoutsean/eseries-perf-analyzer/kubernetes/README.md

 #### Manually import Grafana dashboards

-The EPA dashboards are in `./epa/plugins/eseries_monitoring/dashboards`
+The EPA dashboards can be found in `./epa/plugins/eseries_monitoring/dashboards`, but importing them manually is another problem.

-Visit `http://${GRAFANA_IP}:3000/dashboard/import` and login. and import them.
-You'll probably have problems here and should take another look at trying with Ansible instead.
+Visit `http://${GRAFANA_IP}:3000/dashboard/import` to import them.
+You'll probably have problems here and should take another look at Ansible instead.

 At this time dashboard can be viewed, but without anything to see.
 If you get a blank page (like [this](../images/kubernetes-04-grafana-dashboard-problem.png)), it's best to start the collector and then refresh a dashboard view.
 In this screenshot dbmanager we started earlier is sending data to InfluxDB.